-But Mrs Cobbit and the Mayor are both noticeably harder-to-find than the rest,for some unknown reason.
+But Mrs Cobbit and the Mayor are both noticeably harder-to-find than the rest,for some reason.

-Although Mrs.C did make a rare appearance on ebay in Nov.2014.And my thanks to the seller for these pics,which show her in a much more sympathetic light than the garish catalogue entry at the top of the page ........
+Although Mrs.C did make a rare appearance on ebay in Nov.2014.And my thanks to the seller for the pics below,which show her in a much more sympathetic light than the garish catalogue entry at the top of the page ........